Angry-Potato/fxpotato/README.md

     $ gem install fxpotato

 ### Configuration
 FxPotato takes rates from the [ECB website](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
+It then saves this data into a `rates.xml` file under the `data` directory in the root of your project.
+To configure either of those destinations, set the corresponding environment variables:
+`FXPOTATO_DATA_DIR` and `DATA_FILE`.

 To change the feed, set the `FXPOTATO_DATA_SOURCE_URL` environment variable to the new URL, and if the structure of the xml is different (or indeed not XML at all, which is also totes cool), set `FxPotato.repo` to equal an instance of a custom class of your own writing for locating rates in the new structure.
 Make sure to set `FxPotato.repo = YourClass.new` before you use the other functionality in `FxPotato`.